The day-to-day online threats facing the government

 Secure solutions should fit into current working practices seamlessly.
 This way, staff can work how they choose, without their working patterns leaving the network open to attacks.

 Solutions like Swivel Secure’s PINsafe® offer a quick and easy way to log in securely and provide a one-time-only log-in code that can’t be stolen or re-used.
-Single Sign On solutions are another option to keep work tasks effortless – only asking users to authenticate their log-in credentials once to access multiple programs.
+Single Sign-On solutions is another option to keep work tasks effortless – only asking users to authenticate their log-in credentials once to access multiple programs.

 Find more insight on how to secure your network and confidential data against online threats.